Islam and association football: Islam and English football

 The growing number of Muslim players has been fueled by the internationalization of football.
 That has also led to greater understanding and willingness on the part of Premier League clubs and fans to accommodate players' religious needs.
 The league now employs a Muslim chaplain and some clubs have dedicated prayer rooms.

 Whilst Islamophobia in the Premier League still exists, the presence of Muslim football stars in the Premier League may be having a positive effect on Islamophobia across English society according to a Stanford University study which linked an 18.9% drop in anti-Muslim hate crimes in the county where Liverpool is located since Salah joined the team.

 In June 2021, it was announced that Premier League clubs would enter into a code for balancing sponsorship deals with the beliefs of Muslim players.
 In March 2023, three Football League clubs (Millwall, Luton and Swansea) also signed it.

 In March 2022, it was announced that during the forthcoming Ramadan, players would be entitled to have a 'drinks break' to break their fast.
+Later that month, Everton footballer Abdoulaye Doucoure spoke about the upcoming Ramadan period as a player.
+The break was repeated in April 2023.

+As of April 2023, Bradford City's women's team had Muslim coaches.

+In September 2025, Djed Spence became the first Muslim player to be called-up by England.
+On 9 September 2025, Spence made his debut for the English senior squad in a 5-0 victory against Serbia in the 2026 FIFA World Cup qualifiers, replacing Reece James in the 69th minute.
+In doing so he became the first Muslim player for England.

 Kits and sponsorship

 Muslim leaders in Malaysia have called for Muslims not to wear football shirts with crosses on the badge, such as FC Barcelona and Brazil, seeing them as prioritising Christianity.
 They have also warned against Manchester United shirts, which feature a devil.

-In 2012 Real Madrid removed a cross from their club crest on promotional material.
+In 2012, Real Madrid removed a cross from their club crest on promotional material.
 The change was linked with the building of a $1 billion sports tourist resort in the Islamic United Arab Emirates.

 Frédéric Kanouté used to modify his Sevilla shirt, to obscure the sponsorship from online casino 888.com.
 The club later came to an agreement that the player was not endorsing gambling by wearing it, and would be excused from any promotional material with 888.

-In July 2013 Newcastle United player Papiss Cissé refused to play in a shirt sponsored by Wonga.com, a payday loan company, as the charging of interest is not permitted under Islamic law.
+In July 2013, Newcastle United player Papiss Cissé refused to play in a shirt sponsored by Wonga.com, a payday loan company, as the charging of interest is not permitted under Islamic law.
 Soon after, he agreed to wear the shirt after being photographed in a casino.